 BRING A YOUNG PLAYWRIGHTS FESTIVAL RESIDENCY TO YOUR SCHOOL!

-In eight sessions, our professional teaching artist will lead your class of up to 25 students through the playwriting process; producing short plays that can be submitted to the annual Young Playwrights Festival competition.
+In nine sessions, our professional teaching artists will lead 2nd - 12th grade classes of up to 25 students through the playwriting process; producing short plays that can be submitted to the annual Young Playwrights Festival competition.
 Students are given tools to communicate their ideas, develop characters, write dialogue, and shape their stories.
 The residency will culminate in a mini In-School Reading Festival.

-A limited number of Young Playwrights Festival Residencies are offered FREE to under-resourced public schools in Baltimore City and Baltimore County, by application.
+A limited number of Young Playwrights Festival Residencies are offered FREE to Title 1 schools the greater Baltimore area, by application.

 YPF residencies are offered, in part, through a contract with VSA Kennedy Center.